pyinstaller/pyinstaller/doc/advanced-topics.rst

 An archive is a file that contains other files, for example a ``.tar`` file, a ``.jar`` file, or a ``.zip`` file.
-Two kinds of archives are used in |PyInstaller|.
+Two kinds of archives are used in PyInstaller.
 One is a ZlibArchive, which
 allows Python modules to be stored efficiently and, with some import hooks, imported directly.